KockaAdmiralac/KockaLogger/.github/ISSUE_TEMPLATE/feature_request.md

 ---
+about: Suggest an idea to implement into KockaLogger.
+assignees: KockaAdmiralac
+labels: feature
 name: Feature request
-about: Suggest an idea for this project
+title: Feature request
 ---

 ## Description